imzodev/stream-animate/README.md

 - **`sound`** points to your audio file.
 WAV provides the snappiest playback.
 - **`overlay`** lets you position overlays via `x`/`y` pixels from the top-left corner of the display and control visibility duration in milliseconds.

+## System Tray Control
+When running in listener mode, the application displays a system tray icon for easy control:
+- **Right-click the tray icon** to access:
+  - **Open Configurator** - Edit shortcuts without restarting
+  - **Quit** - Gracefully exit the application
+- The tray icon provides a clean way to manage the background process without terminal access

 ## Logging & Troubleshooting
 - **Structured logs:** All components share the standard Python logger.
 Use `--log-level DEBUG` for verbose output.
 Events include application start/stop, hotkey registration, trigger execution, and overlay/sound warnings.
 - **Missing assets:** The app logs a warning if referenced files are absent.
 The configurator also validates files when saving and shows warnings for missing assets.